Lake freighter: Ship losses and incidents

-The Great Lakes have a long history of shipwreck, groundings, storms and collisions.
-From the 1679 sinking of Le Griffon with its cargo of furs to the 1975 loss of Edmund Fitzgerald, thousands of ships and thousands of lives have been lost, and many involved vessels in the cargo trade.
-The Great Lakes Shipwreck Museum uses the approximate figures of 6,000 ships and 30,000 lives lost.
+The Great Lakes have a long history of shipwrecks, groundings, storms, and collisions.
+From the 1679 sinking of Le Griffon with its cargo of furs to the 1975 loss of Edmund Fitzgerald, thousands of ships and thousands of lives have been lost, many involving vessels in the cargo trade.
+The Great Lakes Shipwreck Museum uses the approximate numbers of 6,000 ships and 30,000 lives lost.
 David D. Swayze has compiled a list which details over 4,750 well-documented shipwrecks, mostly of commercial vessels and a list of known names of over 5,000 victims of those sinkings.
 Maritime historian Mark Thompson reports that based on nautical records, nearly 6,000 shipwrecks on the Great Lakes occurred between 1878 and 1994, with about a quarter of those being listed as total losses with a total of 1,166 lives lost.

 The most recent losses of modern lakers were: